Did You Lose A Loved One in a Car Accident? We Can Help.

 - Other third parties

-Who Can File a Fatal Car Accident Claim?
+Who Can File a Car Accident Wrongful Death Claim?

 Once identified, you need to be sure that you have the authority to file the claim.
 Under Georgia law, only specific family members of the decedent have the right to pursue damages.
 The decedent’s surviving spouse has the first opportunity to pursue a case.
 But if there is no surviving spouse, then the decedent’s surviving children can file the claim.